scylladb/scylladb/docs/operating-scylla/procedures/tips/benchmark-tips.rst

 AWS EC2 i3, i3en, i4i and c5d bare metal instances are **highly recommended** because they are optimized for high I/O.

-Read more about :ref:`Scylla Supported Platforms <system-requirements-supported-platforms>`.
+Read more about :ref:`ScyllaDB Supported Platforms <system-requirements-supported-platforms>`.

 If bare metal isn’t an option, use Nitro based instances and run with ‘host’ as tenancy policy to prevent the instance being shared with other VM’s.
 If Nitro isn’t possible, then use instance storage over EBS.